 Using VLC in Android

 Playing media files is easy.
-Just tap on the files displayed in the player (under video or audio found at the hamburger menu ☰).
+Just tap on the files displayed in the player (under video or audio found at the bottom).
 You can also directly open a media file from any other file manager.
 You will have the option of opening it with VLC for Android.
 You can set it so that those media files are always opened by VLC.
-There won’t be any issue with the file format and you will be able to play anything.
+There won’t be any issue with the file format and you will be able to play anything under the sky.

 You may like: